 - New variations on SMB1 sprites for SMBTLL

-- Enemies and players in SMB:TLL
+- Battle Mode Enemies in SMB3

 Leave me feed back.
 Make mockups or edit what i've done to show me how you'd do it differently, and give me some tips ( But be understanding if I don't take every suggestion I get).
 And encouragement wouldn't hurt either, it really keeps me going when people like what I'm doing.

 If you'd like to help in other ways that are more involved, I'm not really knowledgable about hacking beyond spriting, so here's the stuff I'd like to do that is way beyond my skill level, although I don't consider any of it essential ( unless it's marked top priority ), would just be nice ):